 In the United States, divorce is a reality of life.
 Over 50% of marriages end in divorce and when one involves children of any age, the resulting change can have profound effects.
-Many times, this law matter is highly emotional and often disputed.
+Many times, this legal matter is highly emotional and often disputed.
 Both parents have worked hard to have a positive relationship with their children and the idea of sharing a child’s time is too much for some.
 It is crucial that these matters are handled quickly, efficiently, and with the guidance of a skilled legal professional.
 We understand that the healthy growth and development of a child relies heavily on quality time spent with each parent.
 If a child custody case goes to trial, you should have effective representation in order to protect your rights as a parent.
 Our committed attorneys will see your case through and guide you towards the best possible conclusion.
+Contact Paris P. Eliades Law Firm, LLC for a consultation today.

 Sole, physical, and legal custody explained

 In some cases, people can work together to come to an agreement over the issue.
-Unless you are confronted with factors that might ultimately place the child in danger, a mediator will work to develop an effective parenting plan through mediation.
 The whole process of mediation must focus on the best interests of the child.
-Based on the relationship of the parents, the mediation process might be facing complex and sensitive matters.
+Based on the relationship between the parents, the mediation process might be facing complex and sensitive matters.
 A mediator can help parents navigate these disputes and arrive at an effective parenting time arrangement.
-Any issue related to children will be brought before a judge.
-In some cases, parents and judges disagree on what constitutes the “best interests of the child” so all agreements must be decided by a judge.

 Contact a compassionate firm to protect your family